CommunityToolkit/Graph-Controls/Docs/WindowsProvider.md

 }

 // Configure which types accounts should be available to choose from.
 The default is MSA, but AAD will come in the future.
-// ClientId is not used with MSA login, but shown here for completeness. var webAccountProviderConfig = new WebAccountProviderConfig(WebAccountProviderType.MSA, clientId);
+// ClientId is only required for approving admin level consent. var webAccountProviderConfig = new WebAccountProviderConfig(WebAccountProviderType.MSA, clientId);

 // Configure details to present in the AccountsSettingsPane, such as custom header text and links.